J. Jayalalithaa: Later career

 She acquired the reputation of being a multi-faceted actor equally comfortable in fantasy and mythological genres as well as in modern social dramas and hence in 1969, in Tamil Conference, she was given the tag of "Kaveri Thandha Kalai Selvi".

 She, Savitri and Saroja Devi have been cited as the female superstars of Tamil cinema.
 She did double roles in eight films.
 She also sung few songs.
-During the filming of Ayirathil Oruvan, MGR complimented her, comparing her to P. Bhanumathi.
+During the filming of Ayirathil Oruvan, MGR complimented her, comparing her boldness to P. Bhanumathi.

 She received Special Award from Filmfare for her performances in 'Chandhrodhayam', 'Adimai Penn' and 'Engirundho Vandhaal' in the years 1966, 1969 and 1970 as the Filmfare Award for Best Actress was introduced only in 1972.
 Her performance in Pattikada Pattanama, Suryagandhi were critically acclaimed and won her consecutive Filmfare Award for Best Actress in 1972 and 1973, respectively.

 From 1968 to 1973, at the peak of her career she took interviews and wrote columns in the magazines like Bommai.
 She wrote a column-"Ennangal Sila" in magazine Thuglak in the 1970s.
 She also wrote a short story, "Oravin Kaidhigal", for the magazine Kalki, "Manadhai Thotta Malargal" for Thaai magazine in the early 1980s.
 She wrote about her own life in a serialised memoir in the Tamil weekly magazine Kumudam.

+Around 1977, Jayalalithaa was initially considered for Bharathiraja's proposed debut film Sontha Veedu but withdrew after being advised against working with a debutant director, and the shelved screenplay was later adapted into Bharathiraja's 1982 film Pudhumai Penn.
 In 1980, she decided to voluntarily decline any new film offers.
 An Australia-based journalist Brian Laul took over the mantle of Piousji ('Khaas Bhat'- The filmi gossip column) wrote an article specifying Jayalalithaa was trying for a comeback but was not being offered any roles.
 Jayalalithaa chose to respond to him by writing a letter, in which she mentioned that she was not struggling to make any comeback and that she turned down the offer from producer Balaji to star in Billa (1980) alongside Rajinikanth.
 She added she wanted to pursue other interests and was not interested in pursuing her film career any further.

 Her closest friends from film industry included Manorama, Cho Ramaswamy, Rajasree, Jamuna, Saroja Devi, Kumari Sachu, Anjali Devi, Sowcar Janaki, Sukumari, Ravichandran, R. Muthuraman, Nagesh, M. N. Nambiar, Vennira Aadai Nirmala, S. A. Asokan, Jaishankar, V. K. Ramasamy, Major Sundarrajan, P. Susheela, Sheela, M. S. Viswanathan, L. R. Eswari, R.S.Manohar.
+Jayalalithaa was fluent in Tamil, Telugu, Kannada, and Malayalam, and often switched between these languages while conversing with her co-stars according to their native language.